I'm a New York based digital product designer.

 I employ strategic thinking to build businesses and craft experiences.

 I worked with the Google Material Design team to iterate on the Material Design visual language.
 My role was to develop a series of vignettes to help conceptualize and visualize how an evolving design language could inform the design of new products.
-To this end I used the design of a music streaming app to test some ideas.
-The designs were an exploration of everything from ui elements, to typography to color and image treatment systems.
+To this end I used the design of a music streaming app as a sandbox to test some ideas.

 TREC is designed around a simple value proposition - it allows its globe-trotting users to land in a new city and immediately connect with friends nearby.
-I worked TREC's founders to design a minimal version of the app with the goals in mind of testing the viability of the initial concept and creating a design system and toolkit that could evolve over time as the company grew into a player in the travel and lifestyle space.
+I worked with TREC's founders to design a minimal version of the app with the goals of validating this initial value proposition and creating a design system and toolkit that could evolve over time as the company grew into a player in the travel and lifestyle space.